AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

 Benefits of Absence of Interferences
 --------------------------------------

-* No hidden changes to an object :code:`A` through another unrelated name
+* No hidden changes to an object :ada:`A` through another unrelated name

   - Simplifies both flow analysis and proof